-Coventry Home, in Armidale, was set up in 1933, and was run by the Church of England, in conjunction with Ohio Boys Home at nearby Walcha.
-Coventry appears to have been established as a girls home, but also housed some boys, including those from Ohio Boys Home which closed in the mid-1960s.
+Coventry Home, in Armidale, was set up in 1933 by the Church of England, and was run by a management committee.
+From 1950, this committee also ran the Ohio Boys Home at nearby Walcha.
+Coventry appears to have been established as a girls' home, but also housed some boys, including those from Ohio Boys' Home which closed in the mid-1960s.
 Coventry Home closed around 1985.

 In 1955, according to the ABC, three boys ran away from Walcha, resulting in the conviction of the husband of the matron of Coventry and Walcha for assault.
 Ten men later reached a settlement with the Anglican Church over their treatment in the Home.
 These boys were later sent to Coventry Home.